 The undersigned organizations represent a broad cross-section of stakeholders dedicated to balanced copyright and a free and open internet, including libraries, civil libertarians, online rights advocates, start-ups, consumers, and technology companies of all sizes.
-We write to alert you to fundamental problems with AB 412 (as amended), a bill that would create a new state-level requirement to discern and disclose information about uses of in-copyright works in developing generative AI models.
+We write to alert you to fundamental problems with AB 412 (as amended), a bill that would create a new requirement in California law to discern and disclose information about uses of in-copyright works in developing generative AI models.

 The bill would severely disrupt the operation of federal copyright law - specifically, the fair use doctrine, a pillar of balanced copyright law - to an extent that it would be successfully challenged as a violation of the Copyright Act and the Constitution.
 Indeed, the bill is premised on an untested interpretation of copyright law that is the subject of ongoing litigation: that copyright holders can make a valid infringement claim based solely on AI model training.
 The bill would thus put draconian regulations in place without a clear, legitimate basis in federal law.
 Meanwhile, this impossible new regulatory regime would crush the developers poised to make California a global leader in the most important technology of the 21st Century.
+Requiring AI developers to disclose every copyrighted work their models may have encountered is akin to demanding that every human author-journalists, columnists, novelists-list every article, book, or idea they've ever read that may have shaped their thinking.
+Such a mandate would undermine both free expression and the creative process itself.
 We urge you not to move forward with this ill-conceived legislation.